How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)

 Pytest offers various ways to control logging during the testing process.
 One such method is to define and override the default logging format through the CLI.

-Define Logging via CLI Commands
+Define Logging via CLI

 Pytest allows you to customize the log output format and date format via command-line options.
 This flexibility enables you to adjust log presentation according to your specific needs.
 Here’s an example: